 (NOTE: This will export both video streams simultaneously side by side as one video.)

-24. After the script is finished go to File > Save script, then close AvsPmod.
+25. After the script is finished and previewed go to File > Save script, then close AvsPmod.

 27. Browse to the directory where video.avs is located and open it.